PatrikValkovic/grammpy/README.md

     toSymbol = MyNonterminal
 ```

-Its enough to use only situation, rest are automatically computed.
+Its enough to use only situation, rest is automatically computed.
 You can also combine approaches (side and symbol approach).

 ```python